tbilik/senior-project-documentation/README.md

 Regression/classification based frameworks don’t use the general pipeline that region proposal based frameworks do and are informally known as “one-step” frameworks.
 YOLO and SSD are the most famous frameworks in this category.
 YOLO, developed by Joseph Redmon, applies a fixed grid onto an image.
 YOLO then uses a convolutional neural network to determine whether a gridbox contains an object with a reported level of confidence.
 It also generates class-specific confidence scores.
 With the confidence map, it then generates the bounds of the region.
 SSD, developed by Wei Liu, works in a similar manner to YOLO, but allows for multiple variable grids instead of a single fixed grid.
 This improves both speed and accuracy, and is therefore preferred over YOLO in most applications.
 Both frameworks struggle with detecting small objects compared to region proposal based frameworks, but SSD and YOLO can accomplish higher speeds.
 When doing on-the-fly object detection in live video feeds, regression/classification based frameworks are often the better choice.

 For my project, I used the SSD framework, and trained it on the [traffic sign data set from the Open Images Dataset V6](https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F01mqdt).
-The training process is detailed below, but my trained model can be found in my [jetson inference repository](https://github.com/tbilik/jetson-inference).
+The training process is detailed below.
 Here are some example test images.

 ![Object Detection Example 1](ssd-1.png)
 ![Object Detection Example 2](ssd-2.png)